OwaisImam/backend-initial-technical-assessment/README.md

 1.  **Routing logic**

-    Currently, the logic for each route is colocated with the route definition.
+    Currently, the logic for each route is co-located with the route definition.

     If you think it needs refactoring, please do so and explain what you did and the reason why in `COMMENTS.md`.